Marion de Lorme (Hugo): Act V

 The Cardinal.
 The scene is the dungeon of Beaugency.
 Marion, bearing royal pardon, arrives to have Dider released; but the royal pardon has been revoked by the cardinal.
 Confronted with Laffemas, she finally gives in, and agrees to prostitute herself to him in exchange for Didier's freedom.
 The thing done, she enters the courtyard where Didier and Saverny are awaiting death, but Didier, still angry and revolted because he guesses what she had to do to get there, refuses to follow her.
 The guards arrive to escort them away.
 At the last moment, Didier confesses his love to Marion, who forgives him and asks for forgiveness.
 The condemned march towards torture.
 Marion remains alone on stage, and sees the litter of the cardinal, who has just been present at the execution.

-Film adaptations
+Adaptations

+There are two Italian operas based on this play: by Giovanni Bottesini (1862) and by Amilcare Ponchielli (1885).

 In 1912 a short silent film was made directed by Albert Capellani.
 In 1918 a second feature-length film Marion Delorme was produced, directed by Henry Krauss and starring Pierre Renoir and Jean Worms.